I am such a fan of Fall baking! I have been doing a lot with pumpkin this month, so for this recipe I decided to try sweet potato.

 I think you’ll love this recipe, especially if you’re mindful of how much sugar you consume since I’ve only included only a tablespoon of maple syrup and a tablespoon of honey to compliment the natural sweetness of the sweet potato.
-A little bit of 70% dark chocolate and my chai fall spice blend sets this off perfectly.
+A little bit of 70% dark chocolate or dairy free chocolate, and my chai fall spice blend sets this off perfectly.
 Enjoy!

 Yield: 24 cookies